guenchi/ChezJS/index.md

 ### ChezJS Javascript Engine

-JavaScript compile to Native Code (with Chez Scheme as backend)
+Compile JavaScript to Native Code (with Chez Scheme as backend)

 Compile to .so file: